Neargye/nameof/README.md

 * Header-only
 * Dependency-free
 * Compile-time
-* Name of variable, member variable
+* Name of variable
 * Name of type, variable type
 * Name of member, pointer
 * Name of function, member function
-* Name of enum, enum variable
+* Name of enum, enum variable, enum-flags
 * Name of macro
-* Enum to string

 ## Documentation